lemiorhan/grand-unified-divisibility-rule/README.md

-# Grand Unified Divisibility Rule
+# Grand Unified Divisibility Rule: Lemi's Equation

 Divisibility rules are fast and simple calculations to help you to determine whether a given integer is divisible by another integer without performing the division, usually by examining its digits in your head.